 - Administrative Assistant (Full-Time)

 - Operations Captains (3 Full-Time)

 - Operations Lieutenants (6 Full-Time)

 - Training/Support Lieutenant (Part-Time)

-In addition to the Fire Chief, the Administrative Assistant, the Volunteer Chaplain, and the Medical Director at the executive level, the department is divided into two main branches: Administration/Support and Operations.
-Viewing our organizational chart below you will see other positions within our department, but many of these are held as collateral duties to the full and part-time positions.
+In addition to the Fire Chief, the Administrative Assistant, the Chaplain, and the Medical Director at the executive level, the department is divided into 3 main branches: The Administration/Support Branch, the Prevention Branch, and the Operations Branch.
+Viewing our organizational chart below you will see other positions within our department held by part-time employees or they are held as collateral and ancillary duties to the full and part-time positions.

 Administration & Support Branch

-This Branch, led by the Deputy Chief/Fire Marshal, is responsible for management and supervision of the Fire Prevention, Training/Support, and the Emergency Management Divisions.
+This Branch, led by the Fire Chief, is responsible for management and supervision of the Training, Emergency Management, and Support Divisions.
+Other responsibilities under these Training Support Division includes health & safety, peer support, and recruitment.
+Other responsibilities under the emergency Management Division include EOC operations, community risk planning, and special events.
+Other responsibilities under the Support Division include department resources (apparatus, facilities, equipment, and PPE), and communications/mapping.
 Emergency Vehicle Technician and Facilities Maintenance are handled through the City and not included in the Fire Department's Organizational Chart.